What Is Dead Stock in Retail? – Common Causes and How to Avoid It

 Perform better market research

 Better market research can help you avoid dead stock.
 Make sure customers want any new product line before you commit to buying it from your suppliers.
-It is possible to request feedback from your customers or set up a voicemail service for them to call.
+You can request feedback from your customers or set up a voicemail service for them to leave messages.

-Also, keep collecting customer feedback after you start selling these products – the feedback can flag up potential issues that could feed into future dead stock problems, such as changing requirements or a downturn in product quality.
+Also, keep collecting customer feedback after you start selling these products – the feedback can flag potential issues that could lead to future dead stock, such as changing requirements or a downturn in product quality.

 5. Tips For Getting Rid Of Dead Stock